RogerTangos/blog-pelican/content/pages/about.md

 Title: About
 Date: 2024-10-10
-Modified: 2010-10-10
+Modified: 2025-03-01
 Slug: about
 Authors: Albert Carter
 Status: published

-Albert Carter is an environmental financial campaigner, programmer, engineering manager, and a director of [Bank.Green](https://bank.green)
+Albert Carter is an environmental financial campaigner, programmer, engineering manager, and a director of [Bank.Green](https://bank.green).

+He has significant experience in constructing data processing and harvesting pipelines and is available for contract work.

 ---